 Hence, you can use this inbuilt tool for repairing your corrupted system files and dealing with this error.

-So, here are the easy steps that you can follow to fix Access error 3125 is not a valid name:
+So, here are the easy steps that you can follow to solve this error:

 - On your Windows PC, go to the Start menu >> type ‘cmd’ in a search box.